 Once you have your prep completed and you are ready to go, take some time to clear your mind beforehand.
 Join a morning yoga class or take a walk around the block on the day of the interview to keep yourself from stirring in your seat watching the minutes tick.

 If both of those options aren’t possible, call a friend and talk about something you have planned (or get something in the works) for a few minutes.
-This should distract you from compounding any jitters and will also give you a little energy boost so you will walk in the interview refreshed and ready.
+This should distract you from compounding any jitters and will also give you a little energy boost so you will walk into the interview refreshed and ready.

 If you are looking to put these tips into action, check out our open positions and apply!
 We will help you even more when it’s time for your first interview.